kaunel85/ong-bylaws/bylaws.md

      3. Oversee completion of all GHQ Awards applications
      4. Oversee requirements, nominations, and presentation of all Chapter awards including:
         1. Phi of the Year
-        2. Unsung Phi of the Yea
+        2. Unsung Phi of the Year
         3. Most Improved Phi
         4. Community Service Phi
         5. Athlete of the Year